Ipstenu/sitewide-comment-control/readme.txt

 == Changelog ==

+= 3.1.1 =
+* 23 July 2020 by Ipstenu
+* Changed function call for 5.5 compat, per https://make.wordpress.org/core/2020/07/23/codebase-language-improvements-in-5-5/

 = 3.1 =
 * 24 June 2020 by Ipstenu
-* Updated: General: Remove “whitelist” and “blacklist” in favor of more clear and inclusive language.
+* Updated: General: Remove “whitelist” and “blacklist” in favour of more clear and inclusive language.

 = 3.0 =
 * 27 December 2018 by Ipstenu